kegloh5130/Project8/README.md

 ---

 This project demonstrates the ability to work collaboratively in teams to build a modern, user-focused frontend application for travel exploration and planning.

+## New Addition; Dack Gbay Expansion
+- Kodjo Egloh

+## Essential
+- Create a travel recommender based off of user input.

+## Thought process
+- The webpage theme for travel guide is the Philippines which poses a problem for api usage because the api might not have locations specified  to the philippines.
+My solution to this problem was 'Dack Gbay Expansion'.
+Essentially expanding location offerings in order to accomodate the specificty of the api

+## Amedous Api Used
+- Tours and Activities
+- Flight
+- Hotels

+## Locations
+- Bangalore
+- London
+- Paris
+- Berlin

+## Implementation
+- Multiple functions call the API based off of specifics that I coded in.
+For example the Bangalore Api has the specification of the Bangalore location based off of latitudes.
+- The code is essentially repetition with slight changes to accomodate seperate locations

+## Design choice
+- The design languages follows the same as the website.
+Mainly implementing flex-box for layout.
+Using tailwind mainly for styling and a bit of CSS for certain sections